As 2019 fast approaches its end, who are the fighters who have shone the boldest and the brightest in another busy year of MMA?

 Most importantly, however, we saw some truly amazing fights and watched with burning intensity and bated breath as these elite-level athletes duked it out amongst themselves to see who’s the best of the best in their respective divisions.

-With that being said, let’s talk fighters:
+With that being said, let’s talk potential fighter of the year nominees:

 Weili Zhang: Number 6